-[Course Description] Our course aims at learning (1) modeling, (2) analysis, and (3) control of systems through numerical computations and demonstrations on two subjects written in "Course Topics".
-Students will be distributed into two groups and participate in all of the two subjects.
-The number and contents of the subjects could be changed depending on the number of participant students.
+[Course Description] Our course aims at learning (1) modeling, (2) analysis, and (3) control of systems through numerical computations and demonstrations on three subjects written in "Course Topics."
+Students will be divided into three groups and participate in all of the three subjects.

-【Grading】 Attendance and Report for each subject, and Attitude, behavior as individuals and as a group.
+[Grading] Student's attendance and report for each subject are mainly evaluated.
+Besides, attitude and behavior as individuals and as a group of the student are also important for the evaluation.